 - 4.6.1.
 Applications for sex establishment licences may be refused where the Licensing Authority considers that the grant of a licence would be inappropriate having regard to the use of other premises in the vicinity.
 Whilst the term "vicinity" is not defined in the 1982 Act, the Licensing Authority considers that "vicinity" will be a smaller area than "locality" as referred to above. - 4.6.2.
 Applicants should be aware that the Licensing Authority may refuse a licence on this ground regardless of the character of a locality or indeed what may or may not be an appropriate number of sex establishment licences within it. - 4.6.3.
-When considering the type of uses which may be deemed to be, due regard will be given to the suitability of the proposed location of the premises and will take into account relevant factors including, but not limited to, the presence of what may be regarded as sensitive issues (e.g. dwellings, places of worship, schools, youth clubs, community centres, women's refuges, libraries, parks or leisure facilities).

-considering whether or not they wish to operate a sex establishment business in an area and state in their application how they believe any potential impacts could be mitigated.
+When considering the type of uses which may be deemed to be, due regard will be given to the suitability of the proposed location of the premises and will take into account relevant factors including, but not limited to, the presence of what may be regarded as sensitive issues (e.g. dwellings, places of worship, schools, youth clubs, community centres, women's refuges, libraries, parks or leisure facilities). - 4.6.4.
+Applicants are advised to consider the impact of their proposed application prior to considering whether or not they wish to operate a sex establishment business in an area and state in their application how they believe any potential impacts could be mitigated.
 The Licensing Authority reserves the right to take into account other issues or considerations that may arise at the application and consultation stage as well as during the licence period.